 What Impact Does A Missed Call Have On Business?

 Most business owners don't consider missed calls to be a big deal.
-It's something that isn't ideal, but does it make much of an impact on potential customers?
-Don't most customers just go online when they want to make a purchase?
+After all, how much of an impact does it have on potential customers?

 You never know what a caller has in mind whenever they dial your business number.
-They could just have questions about hours and directions, or they may be ready to make a purchase, schedule an appointment, or book a job.
-If your caller is calling to make a purchase, missing that call means you are missing out on revenue for your business.
+They could have questions about hours and directions, or they may be ready to make a purchase, schedule an appointment, or book a job.
+Missing that call means you are missing out on potential revenue for your business.

 Callers Experience Poor Customer Service

-When your in-house receptionist misses a customer's call, the caller either hears a voicemail, or an IVR system.
-Neither of these make a caller happy and can cause customers to have poor service.
+If your receptionist misses a customer's call, the caller either hears a voicemail, or an IVR system.
+Neither of these make a caller happy and can cause customers to feel frustrated.

 Your Business Reputation Suffers

-With missed calls, comes poor customer service.
-And people tend to tell their friends when they have a bad experience with a company.
+With missed calls comes poor customer service.
+And as we all know, people tend to tell their friends when they have a bad experience with a company.
 Don’t let one upset customer spread their experience with friends simply because you were unavailable to help them.

 Your Company Misses Out on Referrals

 If your company has a bad reputation, you’re not going to receive as many customer referrals.
 According to Forbes, referrals are the most valuable form of marketing, and they require no financial investment.
-Don't let a missed call cost you free advertising.
+Don't let a missed call cost you free word-of-mouth advertising.

-Now that you've determined the root of your issue and understand how greatly it is impacting the sucess of your business, it is time to solve the issue and make sure you’re providing exceptional customer service.
+Once you've determined the root of your issue and understand how it is impacting the success of your business, it is time to solve the issue and make sure you’re providing exceptional customer service.

 There are several options for this, including hiring additional staff, paying employees overtime to take calls after hours and on weekends, working with a 24/7 answering service, or even hiring a virtual receptionist.